Component 2: Gross Motor Development

 - Pull toys behind themselves

-- Climb onto and off of couches, chairs, large rocks, or logs
+- Climb onto and off couches, chairs, large rocks, or logs

 - Roll a large ball